Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.3% higher at $62.89/barrel following Ukraine targeting Russian refineries.
+Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.1% lower at $58.64/barrel amid ongoing trade disputes between the United States and China.

 This content includes material generated with the assistance of artificial intelligence.